Breakfast in London, dinner in Barcelona

 -

-Example You're catching the Cologne-Munich sleeper train, due to arrive in Munich at 07:10.
+Example You're catching the Amsterdam-Munich sleeper train, due to arrive in Munich at 07:10.
 There are onward connections to Salzburg at 07:25 and 09:30, both with cheap fares available which are only valid on whichever specific train you choose.
 Online systems and the European Rail Timetable suggest the 07:25.
 But is this a safe connection?
 No, it isn't.
 Even this excellent sleeper train can arrive 20, 40 or 60 minutes late, and it pays to be on the safe side.
 In this case I'd recommend booking the 09:30 and having a leisurely breakfast in Munich.

 However, there are exceptions to this advice.
-You can buy a through ticket from Cologne to Salzburg covering this sleeper to Munich and the tight connection with the 07:25 to Salzburg all on one ticket.
+You can buy a through ticket from Amsterdam to Salzburg covering this sleeper to Munich and the tight connection with the 07:25 to Salzburg all on one ticket.
 In this case, I might go with it, because with a through ticket you're definitely covered by CIV international conditions of carriage and will be able to take a later train if there's a delay and you miss the 07:25.
 Which you will, on a significant proportion of occasions.
 But in this case it would be no big deal.

 Through ticket or separate tickets?